 One of the most astounding churches in the world can be found right in the historical heart of Paris.

-In this post, we’ll take a closer look at some interesting facts about La Madeleine, one of the most amazing attractions in the capital of France!
+In this post, we’ll take a closer look at some interesting facts about La Madeleine, one of the most amazing buildings in the capital of France!

 1. It’s situated in the 8th Arrondissement of Paris

 La Madeleine, known officially as “Église Sainte-Marie-Madeleine” or “Church of St. Mary Magdalene,” is a church in Paris that initially appears to be an enormous ancient Greek or Roman temple but which actually serves as a Roman Catholic church.